-For the above, instruments with maturities of less than 12 months, the carrying value is reasonably estimate of its fair values.
+For the above, instruments with maturities of less than 12 months, the carrying value closely approximates with its fair values.

 Interest-bearing loans and borrowings

 All the borrowings are obtained at variable interest rates.
 Hence the carrying value closely approximates with its fair values.